-8.2.3.1 Input Capacitor Selection
+8.2.3.2 Input Capacitor Selection

-The device requires an input decoupling capacitor and a bulk capacitor is needed depending on the application.
+The device requires an input decoupling capacitor.
+A bulk capacitor is also needed, depending on the application.
 A ceramic capacitor over 10 $\mu$ F is recommended for the decoupling capacitor.
-An additional 0.1- $\mu$ F capacitor (C2) from the VIN pin to GND is optional to provide additional high frequency filtering.
-The capacitor voltage rating must be greater than the maximum input voltage.
+An additional 0.1- $\mu$ F capacitor (C2) from VIN to GND is optional to provide additional high frequency filtering.
+The capacitor voltage rating needs to be greater than the maximum input voltage.